fuxic/docs/content/getting-started/fixing-npm-permissions.md

 ### Option Two: Change npm's Default Directory

 *This section does not apply to Microsoft Windows.
-The chapter will be updated to address Windows in the near future.*
+This chapter will be updated to address Windows in the near future.*

-To minimize chances of permissions errors, you can configure npm to use a different directory.
+To minimize the chance of permissions errors, you can configure npm to use a different directory.
 In this example, it will be a hidden directory on your home folder.

-Back-up your computer before moving forward.
+1. Back-up your computer before you start.

 1. Make a directory for global installations: